Updated: Mar 24

 Don't get upset just because some people don't like your raps.
 Other people will probably like it, and, in most cases, there will be more lovers than haters.

 Be persistent.
 Building a rap career can take a long time, but use that time to hone your writing skills and come up with even better lyrics.

 Yet, at the same time, do not censor yourself or limit the potential of your expression because you're afraid of offending someone.
-In other words, if your going to say something with impact, it had better possess some sort of meaning or otherwise you will just be spitting out mindless hatred.
+In other words, if you're going to say something with impact, it had better possess some sort of meaning, or otherwise, you will just be spitting out mindless hatred.